 Finding the right display for your Xbox One is crucial.
 You’ll need a monitor or TV with a resolution that you’re comfortable with and all the right ports.
 You’ll want to consider sound too.

-If you’re planning to connect an Xbox One to a monitor or television that you haven’t yet purchased, be careful to buy a display that has an HDMI port.
-If you don’t, you’ll find yourself in need of adapters and possibly troubleshooting resolutions.
+If you’re planning to connect an Xbox One to a monitor or television that you haven’t yet purchased, make sure it includes at least one HDMI port.

 How to Connect an Xbox One to a Monitor or TV